Zen-Reportz/zen_knit/README.rst

 * integrate it in your process.
 It will fit your need rather than you need to adjust for tool.
 * custom CSS support (HTTP(s) and local file)
 * direct sql support
+* chaching executed code for faster report devlopement
+* printing index of chunk or chunk name in console

 Examples:
 ---------